bkgrnd/bkgrnd/README.md

 Im the creator of the reverse project, which has been my main thing for like.............
 3 years.

 ### 🧠 What do i know?
-├── 🐍 Python (pretty good at it)  (havent written a single line of python in like 6 months)
+├── 🐍 Python (pretty good at it)  (havent written a single "good" line of python in like almost a year)
 ├── ⚙️ C++ (very bad at it)
 ├── 🐹 Golang (only the basics)
 ├── 🦀 Rust (enough for a hello world)